RightsandWrongsgit/ARMTEC/cicd/updateproject.md

 Let's go over to Platform.sh next and see if it tells us anything.
 First, if you click on the project you can see it has three branches of the names your provided.
 So the good news is the GitHub is updating Platform.sh as expected.<br>
 <img src="../cicd/captures/update13.png"  width="500">

+We see in the prior view that 'main' is deployed but that 'staged' and 'develop' are not.
+If it is a first time fresh action it is likely that all three are deployed.
+But often you will be going back and doing this process for additional updates and old, inactive versions of 'staged' and 'develop' may exist.
+Even though you must brought a new one in from GitHub, if it doesn't automatically indicate it was deployed, you may need to reactivate that branch on Platform.sh<br>
 <img src="../cicd/captures/update14.png"  width="500">

 <img src="../cicd/captures/update15.png"  width="500">